kruglov-dmitry/yelp_data/README.md

 - attributes to map (only programmatic filtering)
 - hours - to udt (only programmatic filtering)

-Counters for business, should be updated independent from main records
+Counters for business, reviews, tip - should be updated independent from main records
 - stars to dedicated column family?

 Checkin: